johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 A packet discard is any packet dropped by a device, whether intentionally or unintentionally.

-Intended packet loss refers to packet discards that occur due to deliberate network policies or configurations—such as Access Control Lists (ACLs) or policing mechanisms—designed to enforce security or quality of service.
+Intended packet loss refers to packet discards that occur due to deliberate network policies or configurations - such as Access Control Lists (ACLs) or policing mechanisms - designed to enforce security or quality of service.

 Unintended packet loss refers to packet discards resulting from network errors, misconfigurations, hardware failures, or other anomalies not aligned with the network operator's intended behaviour.
 These losses negatively impact network performance and service delivery.